Hey! A Fire Ant Stung Me!

 What a Sting Looks and Feels Like

 A person who gets stung by a fire ant will feel a sharp pain and burning.
-A person who steps on a fire ant mound will get a lot of stings at once because the ants have been disturbed where they all live together.
+Someone who steps on a fire ant mound will get a lot of stings at once because the ants have been disturbed where they all live together.
 Each sting will turn into an itchy white blister over the next day.

 What You Should Do